HCL-TECH-SOFTWARE/voltscript-testing/docs/FAQs.md

 - If using a BaliTestRunner, call `BaliTestRunner.outputTo()`.
 - If just using a BaliTestSuite independent of a test runner, call `BaliTestSuite.outputTo()`.

+## "Error Path not Found on line 12" Error

+This can be caused by permissions to the parent of the output directory.
+Ensure directory permissions allow "Modify" access for all relevant OS-level users and agent permissions are as required.
+Verify with `MkDir(CurDir & "/Foo/")`, which simulates the code being run.
+Alternatively, manually create the output directory.

 ## I set outputTo for a TestSuite, but it's not working?

 Has the test suite been added to a BaliTestRunner?
 If so, the location for the BaliTestRunner overrides any setting in the test suite - otherwise the index.html won't map to the test suite's output!